T32 Predoctoral & Postdoctoral Research Fellowship Opportunities for Nurse Scholars in Transitions and Aging

 Sponsored by the National Institute of Nursing Research, the Ruth L. Kirschstein National Research Service Award (NRSA) training program in Individualized Care for At Risk Older Adults (T32NR009356), provides in‐depth knowledge of key transition points for at risk older adults to highly qualified nurse scientists who will generate, disseminate and translate new knowledge with a unique focus on improving the care experience, health and quality of life outcomes of a growing population of chronically ill older adults and their family caregivers, as they experience common and difficult transitions in health and healthcare.

 Our program offers unparalleled opportunities for developing a broader sense of the research process as it relates to the conceptualization, prioritization, execution, evaluation, dissemination and translation of evidence-based research.

 Fellows participate in intensive research experiences with expert interdisciplinary mentors and other opportunities that facilitate the conduct of clinically relevant research.
 Essential career development activities in the areas of bioethics, leadership, project management, peer-review, grant writing, and dissemination/translation skills will be emphasized.

 Doctoral Student Applicants: Predoctoral applicants must be admitted to the School of Nursing Doctoral Program for appointment consideration.
 Learn more at PhD Admissions.

-Apply Now.
-Interested candidates for this fellowship must complete an application.
-Applications will be evaluated quarterly and fellowship recipients are selected by the program’s Executive Committee.
-Trainee appointments are based on candidate qualifications and eligibility for the NRSA award, as well as fellow and mentorship team match to the overall objective of the training program and available faculty and other resources.
+Postdoctoral Applicants: Applications are accepted year-round.
+Candidates are selected by the program’s Executive Committee.
+Appointments are based on candidate qualifications, eligibility for the NRSA award, as well as fellow and mentorship team match, to the overall objective of the training program and other resources.